An Essential Role in the Global Power Mix

 With nearly 900 billion tons of reserves, coal power remains an integral part of the energy mix that includes renewables as well as gas power generation.
 Today, 40% of the world’s electricity comes from coal power and we predict that amount will decrease only slightly, to 30%, over the next decade.

 With this 30% predicted usage, emissions from coal power plants will continue to be a major area of focus.
 As part of ecomagination, GE is focused on reducing environmental impact, and across all global sources of power generation that countries need to fuel economic development.
 We are dedicated to ensuring coal power plants are as efficient as possible and to limiting their effects on the environment through innovative emission reduction technologies.
+Learn more about how GE captures CO2 emissions from power plants using the Chilled Ammonia Process.

 Click below to explore our Smarter, Cleaner Steam Power options.
 Or, contact us today and let us help you determine the power solutions to meet your needs.